-Master-level education in Business, Economics, Computer Science, Engineering, or a related field.

-Practical exercises and the course assignment involve Python programming.
-We assume that course participants are familiar with Python and the Python ecosystem for data science including, for example, Libraries like NumPy, Pandas, and Sci-Kit learn, and, importantly, Jupyter Notebooks.
-A basic understanding of these technologies is sufficient.
+- Master-level education in Business, Economics, Computer Science, Engineering, or a related field. - Participants do not require prior experience with ML.
+A working knowledge in regression analysis and basic statistical concepts is sufficient to join the course. - Practical exercises and the course assignment involve Python programming.
+We assume that course participants are familiar with Python and the Python ecosystem for data science, including, for example, libraries like NumPy, Pandas, Sci-Kit learn, and, most importantly, Jupyter Notebooks.
+A basic understanding of these technologies is sufficient. - More technically, working with Python requires some infrastructure.
+We lack the time to discuss technical details in the course and, therefore, expect that participants set up a Python environment before joining the course or familiarize themselves with a web-based Python editor like, e.g., Google Colab (https://colab.research.google.com/)